jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 We will not grade any questions for which we are unable to read.
 Be sure to check your submission to make sure it's legible, right-side-up, etc.

+### Extra Credits Portion

+Send an email to either [the instructor](https://jlpteaching.github.io/comparch/syllabus/#instructor) or [one of the TAs](https://jlpteaching.github.io/comparch/syllabus/#teaching-assistant) with the following format,
+- The subject should be "[154B] Assignment 4 Extra Credits Submission".
+- Attach the scala files that you modified and the report (in PDF).

 ### Academic misconduct reminder